aschamarthi/Wave-Multiphase/README.md

 ```

 You can plot the npz file.
 Also check this, https://github.com/aschamarthi/WA-CR-Warp, in case you are interested.
+If you think you want a better scheme for liquids and gases separately, try this *Wave-appropriate multidimensional upwinding approach for compressible multiphase flows*, **J. Comput.
+Phys.** 538, 114157 (2025)....
+You can use characteristic variables all throughout and get even better results, like the first figure in this page.

 ## Lastly

 Thanks to Prof. Steven H. Frankel, Natan Hoffmann, and Sean Bokor with whom I have worked over the years.
 I am grateful to Natan Hoffmann and Sean Bokor for their patience and substantial implementation efforts during the development and testing of all the reconstruction algorithms presented and published over the years.
 I understand that his process may, at times, have been frustrating (to put it bluntly, a pain in the neck.
 It doesn't make sense to rewrite the code months before graduation).
-Sure did predict transition to turbulence and worked for reacting flows, but it’s been an arduous process.
+Sure did predict transition to turbulence and worked for reacting flows, but it’s been an tortorous for everyone involved.

 Science, bloo-y h-ll.
 Just like football.
 Sometimes, that’s the way cookies crumble.
 That's about it.